Carlosrincong/GCP-Cloud-Engineer/VPC/README.md

 - Alias IP ranges: Alias IP Ranges let you assign a range of internal IP addresses as an alias to a virtual machine's network interface.
 This is useful if you have multiple services running on a VM, and you want to assign a different IP address to each service without having to define a separate network interface.
 You just draw the alias IP range from the local subnet's primary or secondary CIDR ranges.
 - Gateway: translate data packet from a source protocol to destination protocol on network.
 - VM instances from a networking perspective

+## Cloud VPN gateways
+In order to create a connection between two VPN gateways, you must establish two VPN tunnels.
+Each tunnel defines the connection from the perspective of its gateway, and traffic can only pass when the pair of tunnels is established.

+1. Classic VPN: Classic VPN securely connects your on-premises network to your Google Cloud VPC network through an **IPsec VPN tunnel**.
+Traffic is **encrypted** by one VPN gateway, then **decrypted** by the other VPN gateway.
+Classic VPN is useful **for low-volume data** connections (max 1460 bytes).
+Supports:
+    *   Site-to-site VPN
+    *   Static and dynamic routes (**with Cloud Router**)
+    *   IKEv1 and IKEv2 ciphers
+Classic VPN doesn't support use cases where client computers need to **“dial in” to a VPN using client VPN software**.
+2. High availability or HA VPN: That lets you securely connect your on-premises network to your Virtual Private Cloud (VPC) network through an **IPsec VPN connection in a single region**.
+For high availability, you must properly **configure two or four tunnels** from your HA VPN gateway to your peer VPN gateway or to another HA VPN gateway.
+Each of the HA VPN gateway interfaces **supports multiple tunnels** and you can also create multiple HA VPN gateways.
+VPN tunnels connected to HA VPN gateways **must use dynamic (BGP) routing**.
+You can create an active/active or active/passive **routing configuration**.
+Site-to-site VPN:
+    *   HA VPN gateway to peer VPN devices:
+    *   An HA VPN gateway to an Amazon Web Services (AWS) virtual private gateway
+    *   Two HA VPN gateways connected to each other

+### Cloud Router (to use dynamyc routes and BGP)

+Cloud Router can manage routes for a Cloud VPN tunnel using Border Gateway Protocol, or BGP.
+This routing method allows for routes to be updated and exchanged without changing the tunnel configuration.
+To set up BGP, an additional IP address has to be **assigned to each end of the VPN tunnel**.
+These addresses are not part of IP address space of either network and are used exclusively **for establishing a BGP session**.

 ## Features